adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

       display: none;
 	}

 This approach does away with the long comma-delimitted list.
-And it you no longer have to specify the module class during instantiation.
+And you no longer have to specify the module class when instantiating.
 This is because the global class will be referenced from within.

 	var module1Collapser = new Collapser(element1);
 	var module2Collapser = new Collapser(element2);